 Now let the fun begin!

-Every November the Anthem Outlets host Arizona’s tallest Christmas Tree!
+Let’s kick off the holiday season with a bang!
+Every November the Anthem Outlets host Arizona’s tallest Christmas Tree.
 Each year the tree lighting ceremony brings in crowds to kick off the Phoenix holiday season together.
-The outlet stores always have great deals going on, so it is a great time to get a jump on your Christmas shopping list.
+The outlet stores always have great deals going on too so it is a great time to get a jump start on your Christmas shopping list.

-Last year they had an extravagant Santa’s House set up.
-The kiddos were able to stand in front, with Santa standing on the porch behind, and still snap their photos while social distancing.
+During previous years they had an extravagant Santa’s House set up.
+The kiddos were able to stand in front, with Santa standing on the porch behind, and snap their photos.
 One can only guess what they have in store for this season!

 Fairmont Scottsdale Princess